 A hangover does not threaten your life, even if it may feel like it at the time.
 As the body attempts to expel the toxins, you will feel quite sick.
 The burden of toxins in the bloodstream affects the body and the mind.
 The body is confused.
 The drinking kept increasing the night before, but by morning the level of alcohol in the blood plummets.
 This sends the body into mild withdrawal symptoms that are made worse by dehydration.

 Hangover symptoms may include:

-- Dizziness or a sensation that the room is spinning
+- Dizziness or feeling like the room is spinning.

-Alcohol overuse can trigger a variety of physiological responses, such as the inflammatory response, dehydration, irritation of the stomach lining, expanding of blood vessels, and a decrease in blood sugar.
-These responses then cause the physical symptoms experienced in a hangover.
+Alcohol abuse can trigger a many responses in the body, such as the inflammatory response, dehydration, irritation of the stomach lining, expanding of blood vessels, and a decrease in blood sugar.
+These responses then cause the physical symptoms of a hangover.

 Treatment for a Hangover

 Although there is no silver bullet for getting through a hangover, there are some simple steps to take.
 These can help improve the symptoms somewhat.
 Drinking lots of water, as well as Gatorade, to help replace electrolytes can help.